edmundhung/conform/docs/tutorial.md

   // including the error and config of each field const [form, { email, password }] = useForm({
     state,

+    // Now Conform will start validating once user leave the field and
+    // revalidate for any changes triggered later
     initialReport: 'onBlur',
   });